burningwxiyiji/xizhu/_portfolio/Extracurricular Academic Activities.md

 ## Academic Conference

-[The 9th Lilin Conference](https://mp.weixin.qq.com/s/kBLveoJwuFgBhBEmFrOMxQ), which is the highest level conference for young scholars in China, held by CASS.
+[The 9th Lilin Conference](https://mp.weixin.qq.com/s/kBLveoJwuFgBhBEmFrOMxQ), which is the highest-level conference for young scholars in China, held by CASS.
 This year's forum is the first time that master's students have been selected to participate.

 [School Forum](https://mp.weixin.qq.com/s/OzE_Wx4LdmAf3ZyDlIUsQw )

+## Vedio

+Academic promotion: 视频号：罗汉堂观点

 ## Extracurricular Seminar